SWAT+ Simulation

 folder unchanged, it is recommended to run SWAT+

-simulations in a separate directory.
-This approach allows you to safely modify parameters and input files without affecting your main project.
-The following steps demonstrate how to perform a simulation in a dedicated directory:
+simulations in a separate empty directory.
+This allows you to perform experiments without affecting your main project.
+The following steps demonstrate how to perform a simulation in a custom directory:

 -

-# Replance this with your desired simulation folder path target_dir = r"C:\Users\Username\simulation_folder_1" # Ensure the required files are copied txtinout_reader.copy_required_files( target_dir=target_dir )
+# Replace this with your desired empty custom directory target_dir = r"C:\Users\Username\custom_folder" # Ensure the required files are copied to the custom directory txtinout_reader.copy_required_files( target_dir=target_dir )

 -